 Ladywash Mine, Eyam, Derbyshire, England, UK

-The Ladywash Mine, situated aboved the village of Eyam, is a mixed ore mine which exploited the Hucklow edge veins until its closure in 1979.
+The Ladywash Mine, situated above the village of Eyam, is a mixed ore mine which exploited the Hucklow edge veins until its closure in 1979.
 Much of the main buildings are still intact and the shaft, although grid sealed and fenced off, can be clearly seen.
-Also on the site there is a large boulder pile from which the odd fluorite or calcite specimen can be obtained.
+Also on the site, there is a large boulder pile from which the odd fluorite or calcite specimen can be obtained.

 This geological map and associated information on rock units at or nearby to the coordinates given for this locality is based on relatively small scale geological maps provided by various national Geological Surveys.
 This does not necessarily represent the complete geology at this locality but it gives a background for the region in which it is found.

 Click on geological units on the map for more information.
 Click here to view full-screen map on Macrostrat.org